 How you'll learn online

 You'll get an exciting and flexible learning experience so you can study from wherever you are.
-If you're already in Lonon, you can also access social learning spaces on campus – all in a COVID-safe way.
+If you're already in London, you can also access social learning spaces on campus – all in a COVID-safe way.

-When teaching resumes on-campus in Summer, 2021, we expect students to return to London, and our beautiful campus, so you can experience the best of Regent’s and our face-to-face teaching and learning.
+When teaching resumes on-campus in Autumn 2021, we expect students to return to London, and our beautiful campus, so you can experience the best of Regent’s and our face-to-face teaching and learning.
 You'll have access to limited materials on Blackboard if you're unable to travel to London – but these will not be the equivalent of face-to-face study on-campus.